monilpatel17/Polynomial-Language-Parser-/README.md

 - Useless assignment detection uses backward liveness analysis
 - Memory is simulated with a fixed-size array (2000 locations)

-## License

-This is an educational project.
-Original template by Rida Bazzi (2017-2019).

 ## Contributing

 When adding new tests: